-A castle joint (also known as Shiro Joint) is one of the strongest wood joints used when building furniture, beds, or tables.
+A castle joint (also known as a Shiro Joint or a 3-way joint) is one of the strongest wood joints used when building furniture, beds, or tables.
 The way the wood pieces are assembled not only provides a strong bond but also makes the joint stand out aesthetically.

 In a traditional way, you make a castle joint by using a saw (preferably a Japanese saw) and a chisel.
-However, you can also cut a castle joint on a table saw using a tenoning jig and a miter gauge (crosscut sled).
+However, you can also cut a castle joint on a table saw using a tenoning jig and a crosscut sled (or a miter gauge).

-If you are planning to make several castle joints, the easiest and quickest way to do it is by using a table saw tenoning jig with a miter gauge.
-Once the tenoning jig and the miter gauge are set, you can precisely and repeatedly cut the individual parts of the castle joint.
+If you are planning to make a table or a bed frame and several castle joints are needed, the easiest and most accurate way to do it is by using a table saw tenoning jig with a table saw sled.
+Once the tenoning jig and the sled are set, you can precisely and repeatedly cut the individual parts of the castle joint.

-Setting up the jigs to find the right position for the cuts might take some time in the beginning.
-But once you have it, cutting the is quite simple.
-I used this method the create an outdoor coffee table and it took me no more than 1 hour to cut all the joints.
+Setting up the jigs to find the right position and cut the tenons might take some time in the beginning.
+But once you have it, cutting them is quite simple.
+I used this method the build an outdoor coffee table and it took me no more than 1 hour to cut all the tenons and make the joints.

-If you don’t have a miter gauge in the shop you can easily use a crosscut sled with a stopper to make the cuts.
+If you don’t have a table saw sled in the shop you can easily use a miter gaugue with a stopper to make all the cuts.

-How to Make a Castle Joint on a Table Saw Video
+How to Make a Castle Joint With a Table Saw Video

 I made an outdoor coffee table using this method.
 Take a look for a step-by-step guide on how to cut a castle joint on a table saw.